darolew/css548/parser/readme.txt

 -Nested function definitions are not implemented.

+[TODO: The below might not be true anymore.]
 -Nested array acesses such as:  a[i, b[ii, jj, kk], j] is not supported.
          a[i, b[ii, jj, kk], j]